mjgs/mjgs.github.io/_posts/2020/2020-11-24-what-its-like-working-in-tech-in-the-visual-effects-industry.md

 ---
 title: What it’s like working in tech in the visual effects industry
+description: A trip down memory lane, looking at what it was like to work in the visual effects industry as a techy right in the middle of the analogue to digital conversion
 published: true
 layout: post
 date: 2020-11-24 16:25:00:00 +0700